jannakha/work-test/README.md

 ## Criteria

+Your submission will be reviewed according to the following criteria:

-- code quality
+- code quality:
+  - readablity
+  - coding standards
+  - comments
+  - following best practices/patterns
+- documentation:
+  - inline comments
+  - github readme
-- documentation
+  - api documentation
+- testing: provide a set of working tests (or comment how would you implement the following tests):
+  - unit testing
+  - 2e2 testing
-- testing
+  - api testing

 ## Extra credit

 - provide estimation of how long would it take you to implement each mini-app, comment on how long it took you to implement it
-- application deployment (provide URL to your deployed application, eg heroku, github io, or provide steps how to run it locally)
+- application deployment (provide URL to your deployed application, eg heroku, github io etc, or provide steps how to run it locally)
+- comment on which tools you'd use to ensure optimised development environment
 - comment on how you'd optimise your applications on server
 - comment how you'd scale your applications
 - comment on any issues you have come across